midnightntwrk/midnight-architecture/specification/dust.md

   associated Night UTXO.
 - The computed value of a Dust UTXO grows over time to a maximum based on its Night UTXO.
 - The computed value of a Dust UTXO decays over time to zero after its Night UTXO is spent.
 - Dust is not persistent, the system may redistribute it on hardforks.
+(Note:
+  This is *not* a statement of intent.
+Rather, the Midnight protocol reserves the right to freely modify Dust allocation and allocation rules and may, for
+  example: 1.
+Add requirements to generate Dust, 2.
+Reset all existing Dust for garbage collection)

 ## Design overview